 Create a pin

 There are 3 chess pieces that can be used for the tactic.

-You can create a diagonal pin with the help of bishop.
-In this case, you will have two or more targets in a diagonal form.
-Make sure that your targets are in the colors of same squares when a bishop is creating the pin.
+You can create a diagonal pin with the help of a bishop.
+In this case, you will have two or more targets in the direction of the diagonal.
+Make sure that your targets are in the colors of the same squares when a Bishop is creating the pin.

 You can create the pin with rook by exploiting your targets that are in the same file or rank.
-Rook can be commonly used against the targets that are accessible on the D file of the board.
+A rook can be commonly used against the targets that are accessible on the D file of the board.

 When I started playing chess, I was trying to chunk tactics in a way that I can easily remember and execute them with flawless precision.
 If you are a beginner, I am sure the following checklist will help you.

 - Search for 2 pieces that are in the same file, rank or diagonal.
 Check for possible ways to pin the more valuable pieces of the opponent.
-Very helpful pins include the King and most of the times you will capture the other piece of the two (the more valuable the better!!!).
-On the following example, the opponent is obligated to sacrifice his Queen because the King is being checked.
+Very helpful pins include the King and most of the time you will capture the other piece of the two (the more valuable the better!!!).
+In the following example, the opponent is obliged to sacrifice his Queen because the King is being checked.

-- Once you find those pieces you must find a piece of yours to execute the pin.
+- Once you spot those pieces you must find a piece of yours to execute the pin.

 - Check if your opponent is able to intercept the pin with any of the ways I will mention in the next section

 - Finally, you have to decide the benefits of a pin.
 If you will have an advantage in value and especially the pin fits your overall strategy to win the game then it’s ok to proceed by executing it.
 Make sure you take into account all possible responses of your opponent that you figured out in step 3 before you make the final decision.
 For example, you can not sacrifice your Knight at g3 by moving him at c7 because your opponent already has pieces with greater value than yours (see the picture below).